mchav/mchav.github.io/_posts/2026-01-16-learning-better-decision-tree-splits.md

 First: I’m renaming columns so the output reads like English.
 That matters more than it sounds.
 If the whole point is interpretability, the printed artifact shouldn’t feel like you’re decoding abbreviations.

-Second: notice maxExprDepth = 2.
+Second: notice `maxExprDepth = 2`.
 That’s the “I want features I can still name” constraint.
 Depth 3 can be fun, but depth 2 is usually where you get ratios, differences, and simple interactions without the expression turning into algebra homework.

-Third: I set complexityPenalty = 0 in this run on purpose.
+Third: I set `complexityPenalty = 0` in this run on purpose.
 I wanted to isolate the effect of the LLM filter.
 In other words: "what happens if the only regularization pressure is semantic?"

 ## The feature generator